 3. Allows me to evaluate my strengths and weaknesses as the teacher

 Let’s face it, we, as the parent/teacher, set the tone of our homeschool.
 If I am struggling with habits such as timeliness or joy, I will probably see similar issues in my children.
 It is a constant struggle to set a good example of work and play, especially when we are with our children 24/7.
 Questions in the reflections allow me to look at what I am doing well and areas where I need to improve.
 I have found this to be so helpful and also a great encouragement!
-Most of us can identify our faults quickly, but often struggle to identify our strengths.
+Most of us can identify our faults quickly, but we often struggle to identify our strengths.
 When I answer these questions, I am prompted to look at both.

 4. Provides an opportunity to celebrate